NVIDIA-Merlin/Merlin/examples/quick_start/scripts/preproc/README.md

 In this section we list common feature engineering techniques.
 Most of them are implemented as [ops](https://nvidia-merlin.github.io/NVTabular/v23.02.00/api.html#categorical-operators) in [NVTabular](https://github.com/NVIDIA-Merlin/NVTabular).
 User defined functions (UDF) can be implemented with [Lambda](https://nvidia-merlin.github.io/NVTabular/v23.02.00/generated/nvtabular.ops.LambdaOp.html#nvtabular.ops.LambdaOp) op, which are very useful for example for dealing with temporal and geographic feature engineering.

-This preprocessing script provides just basic feature engineering.
-For more using those more advanced techniques you can copy the `preprocessing.py` script and add them to the NVTabular workflow within `generate_nvt_workflow_features()`.
+TIP: This preprocessing script provides just basic feature engineering.
+For more using those more advanced techniques you can either copy `preprocessing.py` and change it, or you can create a class inheriting from the `PreprocessingRunner` class (in `preprocessing.py`) and override the `generate_nvt_features()` method to customize the preprocessing workflow with different NVTabular ops.

 **Continuous features**
 - Smoothing long-tailed distributions of continuous features with [Log](https://nvidia-merlin.github.io/NVTabular/v23.02.00/generated/nvtabular.ops.LogOp.html#nvtabular.ops.LogOp), so that the range of large numbers is compressed and the range of small numbers is expanded.